Key takeaways:

 But they have distinct meanings:

-- The 401 error means that the WWW-authenticate header detects invalid or missing credentials, which indicates an unauthorized or expired session from your end.
+- The 401 error means that the WWW-Authenticate header detects invalid or missing credentials, which indicates an unauthorized or expired session from your end.

 - The 403 error, also known as the “403 Forbidden” error code, is a response status code indicating the server understands the request but still denies the client access.
 This type of error is the same as the 401 error.
 However, any re-authentication credentials won’t change the web page access due to the website owner’s restrictions.